spiketools/spiketools/README.rst

   is needed for some statistical measures, for example ANOVAs
 - `pytest <https://github.com/pytest-dev/pytest>`_
   is needed to run the test suite locally

-We recommend using the `Anaconda <https://www.anaconda.com/distribution/>`_ distribution to manage these requirements.

 Installation
 ------------